-Dental Distinction is a family dentist office in Chester Springs, PA.
+Dental Distinction is a family dentist office near you in Chester Springs, PA.
 Jason Petkevis, DMD provides dentistry to children starting at age 3, once all of the primary teeth have erupted.
 We will see children at a younger age in emergency situations or by special request.

 Pediatric Dentist vs. Family Dentist

 A pediatric dentist is a specialist who primarily treats children and adolescents.
 A family dentist sees patients of all ages and is one who can grow with a child into adulthood.
 Families in Chester Springs appreciate the convenience and flexibility that comes with a family dentist and being able to have the entire family treated by the same dentist.

 About Pediatric Dentistry

 The American Dental Association estimates that over 50% of first-graders and 80% of 17-year-olds have cavities.
 While there are many things parents can do to ensure the health of their children’s teeth, one of the best ways to prevent cavities and tooth decay in children is through regular visits to the dentist and routine dental cleanings.

 Good oral health contributes to the overall health of a child, encourages positive self-image, and improves feelings of achievement.
 Dr. Petkevis and staff help parents and guardians by teaching proper pediatric dental care and answering common questions about thumb sucking, tooth decay, orthodontic treatment, and wisdom teeth removal.

 Cavity Prevention in Children

 Diligent oral hygiene maintenance is the strongest foundation for a healthy mouth.
 As parents, it is your responsibility to instill positive oral health habits in your child from the very beginning.
 Did you know that over half of children aged 5-9 have at least one cavity?

 You can help prevent cavities from becoming a part of your child’s development by encouraging them to brush for 2 minutes, twice a day, and floss regularly.
 We take the time to show our young patients how to effectively brush and floss to maintain good oral health.